NetworkBlockDevice/nbd/doc/proto.md

   server supports.
 - During transmission, a client can then indicate interest in metadata for a given region by way of the `NBD_CMD_BLOCK_STATUS` command, where *offset* and *length* indicate the area of interest.
-The server MUST then respond with the requested information, for all contexts which were selected during negotiation.
-For every metadata context, the server sends one set of extent chunks, where the sizes of the extents MUST be less than or equal to the length as specified in the request.
+On success, the server MUST respond with one structured reply chunk of type `NBD_REPLY_TYPE_BLOCK_STATUS` per metadata context selected during negotiation, where each reply chunk is a list of one or more consecutive extents for that context.
 Each extent comes with a *flags* field, the semantics of which are defined by the metadata context.

-- A server MUST reply to `NBD_CMD_BLOCK_STATUS` with a structured reply of type `NBD_REPLY_TYPE_BLOCK_STATUS`.
+The client's requested *length* is only a hint to the server, so the cumulative extent length contained in a chunk of the server's reply may be shorter or longer the original request.
+When more than one metadata context was negotiated, the reply chunks for the different contexts of a single block status request need not have the same number of extents or cumulative extent length.

+In the request, the client may use the `NBD_CMD_FLAG_REQ_ONE` command flag to further constrain the server's reply so that each chunk contains exactly one extent whose length does not exceed the client's original *length*.

 A client MUST NOT use `NBD_CMD_BLOCK_STATUS` unless it selected a nonzero number of metadata contexts during negotiation, and used the